kel151/mio_v1/README.md

         'default': dj_database_url.parse("<your Postrgres database URL here>")
     }
 ```
-This is just a temporary set up that allows to make all the migrations required for our data in our DB to be transfer to Heroku **POstgres**.
+This is just a temporary set up that allows us to make all of the migrations required for our data in our DB to be transfer to Heroku **POstgres**.
 You shouldn't commit and push at this stage for security reasons.

 7. Here you can now follow the exact steps, 4, 5 and 6 as explained in local deployment.